 RESCUE - REHAB - REHOME

-The mission of The Complete Piano is to save pianos from the landfill, restore each piano to the best a particular piano can be, and rehome it back into the community: Rescue – Rehab – Rehome.
+The mission of The Complete Piano is to save pianos from the landfill, and re-home it back into the community: Rescue – Rehab – Rehome.
 The motto is “Keeping pianos out of the landfill and back into the living room.”
 The purpose is to provide pianos as learning tools, and for creating and supporting live music in our homes and our community.

 With the experience of working on these older pianos for many years, Stephen has demonstrated that these pianos are beautiful, high quality instruments, that are very playable once they’ve gone through the restoration process.
+With a little love and attention, they are restored back to life, and sound and feel great.
 There are variations in quality and sound as the different piano companies changed and our economy changed throughout the post-war times, but each piano still can find a home and a purpose once it has been restored and functioning to the best of its capabilities again.